Otros Ejercicios

 Take me back to when

-And I've not the in so long, I know, I've grown
+And I've not seen the fields in so long, I know, I've grown

 I can't wait to go home